crynux-ai/genki-dama/README.md

 * Model quality: model will be evaluated by cross-validation with other datasets.
 * Data similarity: validators set higher weights to data with less similarity to encourage miners provide diversified data.

+Validators order miners by their commit timestamp, and weight them with the score: (0.95 - data_similarity) * ∆loss